cleidich/AzLocalScripts/README.md

 # Azure Local Discovery Scripts

-This repository contains helpful PowerShell scripts designed to gather information about Azure Local clusters and their network configurations.
+This repository contains helpful PowerShell scripts designed to gather information about Azure Local clusters, including storage configurations and network settings.
 These scripts are intended for diagnostic and discovery purposes on Azure Local cluster nodes.

 ## ⚠️ Disclaimer